 Creating inclusive attendance management policies and return-to-work programs that appropriately consider mental health contexts

-Early and successful returns to work after mental-health-related absences
+Early and successful return to work strategies

 How unions, health and safety committees, occupational health nurses and employers can effectively work together and further the organization’s due diligence strategy